-Six eggs, three tablespoons of granulated sugar, one teaspoon of mustard, a speck of cayenne pepper, salt to taste, half a cup of rich cream, half a cup of malt vinegar.
 Mix the vinegar, sugar, mustard, pepper, and stir in the egg well beaten; will take nearly five minutes; cook all in a double boiler, stirring constantly; when cold add the cream and salt.
 This makes a pint and will keep for weeks.

-LOBSTER SALAD.
+LOBSTER SALAD

-One glass jar of lobster, take the bone out and cut quite fine (not chop).
+One can of lobster, cut quite fine (not chop).
 Break the leaves from a head of lettuce, let stand in a pan of ice cold water till crisp; lay the leaves on a board and shave fine; just before serving mix the lettuce, lobster and half a cup of dressing together lightly with a fork; arrange some lettuce leaves on a dish and put the mixture in the centre.
 This is an exceedingly inviting dish.